Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-get-ships.md

 2. Uses dependency injection to get an instance of `DatabaseService`
 3. Calls the `GetAllShipsAsync` method to retrieve all ships
 4. Returns the list of ships as a JSON response
-5. Uses `.WithName()` to give the endpoint a name for Swagger documentation
-6. Uses `.WithOpenApi()` to include the endpoint in the OpenAPI specification

 ### GET /ships/{id} - Get Ship by ID